PhotoLab opens in the “Photo Library” tab, the Source Browser presents the folders of the computer.

 Concretely, when opening the photo in the software, the image appears:

-Decrease the value (expressed in Kelvin) to match the temperature of the lighting.
+– Decrease the value (expressed in Kelvin) to match the temperature of the lighting.
+Move the slider to the left

-– Too blue under a summer sky; the image looks cold.
-Increase the value.
+Too blue under a summer sky; the image looks cold.

 You can help yourself with the predefined settings: “Daylight”, “Cloudy” and “Shadow”.
 The values proposed by PhotoLab are adapted to the characteristics of the camera and are therefore variables.

-The ideal white balance reference point is 18% gray card.
-In its absence, PhotoLab offers a eye dropper to designate the reference pixels considered as white.
+The ideal white balance reference point is 18% gray card that we take a picture of at the beginning of the shoot.
+In its absence, PhotoLab offers a dropeye to designate the reference pixels considered as white.
 In fact, any gray does the trick, but beware, objects are often slightly colored.
-It is the parts in the shade, or not directly under the lighting, that offer the most neutral areas.
+It is the shaded areas, those not exposed to direct lighting, that offer the most neutral areas.

-For a portrait we prefer to take as a reference the white of the eye rather than that of the teeth.
+For a portrait we prefer to take the white of the eyes as a reference because it is more evenly white than that of the teeth.

 Be careful to ignore the white pixels clipped (see histogram chapter), they contain no indication of color.

-The method is to walk this eyedropper through the image and note the different proposals.
+The method is to walk this dropeye through the image and note the different proposals.

 The Exposure Compensation

 This is the brightness adjustment.
-The exposure may have been centered by the camera, or voluntarily shifted to the detriment of the image’s ambiance (right exposure).
+The exposure set by the camera is often an average, or it has been shifted to the detriment of the image’s ambiance (expose to the right – ETTR).
 It is up to the user to indicate to the software the desired light tone by repositioning it if necessary.

 The adjustment consists in shifting the whole luminosity of the image in a linear manner according to a manual adjustment respectful of the original dynamics.